8 Best Condoms For First Time Users in 2023 [Ranked & Reviewed]

 How do I wear condoms properly?

-For your condom to work like it’s supposed to, you must know how to put it on.
+For your first-time condom to work like it’s supposed to, you must know how to put it on.
 Otherwise, your condom might break, or you may transfer some precum to your partner’s genitals or get their juices on your penis.
 This increases the risk of pregnancy or STIs.

-Luckily for you, putting on a condom is easy.
+Luckily for you, putting on a first-time condom is easy.
 Every condom rolls out the same way, no matter what size or type you use.

 You can practice on yourself so you feel more confident when the time to use a condom comes.
 You can also practice on something like a cucumber or banana.

-Get some inexpensive condoms from the store for practice purposes.
+Get some inexpensive first-time condoms from the store for practice purposes.
 If you don’t want to waste money, there are many places where you can get them for free.
 Try government health clinics, STI prevention centers, and more.

 Here are the steps you should follow: